magento/devdocs/guides/v2.3/graphql/reference/paypal.md

 ### PaypalExpressTokenInput {#PaypalExpressTokenInput}

-The `PaypalExpressTokenInput` object defines the attributes required to receive a payment token from PayPal
+The `PaypalExpressTokenInput` object defines the attributes required to receive a payment token from PayPal.

 Attribute |  Data Type | Description
 --- | --- | ---
-`cart_id` | String! | The unique ID that identifies the customer's cart `code` | String! | Payment method code `express_button`: | Boolean | Indicates whether the buyer selected the PayPal Express checkout button.
+`cart_id` | String! | The unique ID that identifies the customer's cart `code` | String! | Payment method code `express_button`: | Boolean | Indicates whether the buyer selected the PayPal Express Checkout button.
 The default value is `false`
 `urls` | [`PaypalExpressUrlsInput`](#PaypalExpressUrlsInput) | Defines a set of URLs to redirect to in response to the token request
 `use_paypal_credit` | Boolean | Indicates whether the buyer clicked the Paypal credit button.
 The default value is `false`